baxmittens/DistributedSparseGrids.jl/README.md

 ## Introduction

 Efficient methods for the numerical integration (or interpolation) of one-dimensional functions can be directly applied to the multidimensional case via [tensor-product constructions](https://math.stackexchange.com/questions/813831/what-is-a-tensor-product-chebyshev-grid).
-But, the higher the number of dimensions, the less efficient this approach is.
+However, the higher the number of dimensions, the less efficient this approach is.
 A problem which is also known as the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).

 Any integral